wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-14_NetPalm_Introduction_Part1.md

 ### Use Case 1: get configuration via Netmiko

 Let's start with something fairly basic.
-We'll get an overvew of all the interfaces through Netpalm.
+We'll get an overview of all the interfaces on our device through NetPalm.
 According to the [API documentaton](https://documenter.getpostman.com/view/2391814/SzYbxcQx?version=latest#d0352af0-41d0-414e-ac04-3a4977b045f5) we need to call the `getconfig` method.
+In this use case, I'm using the netmiko variant, in later use cases we will experiment with other tools like NAPALM and ncclient.
+In case Netmiko is rather new to you, have a look at [this](https://blog.wimwauters.com/networkprogrammability/2020-03-25-netmiko_introduction/) blog post.

 ![netpalm](/images/2020-04-14-1.png)

 You'll notice we get back a `task_id` in the response.
-We can use this id to query the `task` API (see [here](https://documenter.getpostman.com/view/2391814/SzYbxcQx?version=latest#3615b003-1d94-4514-a90f-4da27e107085).)
-As a result, you will see that we get back an overview of the interfaces on our device.
+We can use this id to query the `task` API (see [here](https://documenter.getpostman.com/view/2391814/SzYbxcQx?version=latest#3615b003-1d94-4514-a90f-4da27e107085)).
+As a result, you will see that we get back an overview of all the interfaces on our IOS XE device.

 ![netpalm](/images/2020-04-14-2.png)

 ### Use Case 2: get configuration via NAPALM
-As mentioned above, one of the nice things about Netpalm is that it provides the same API regardless of the underlying tool it uses to retrieve (or set) the configuration.
-In what follows, we will do exactly the same but instead of Netmiko, we'll use Napalm.
+As mentioned above, one of the nice things about NetPalm is that it provides the same API regardless of the underlying tool it uses to retrieve (or set) the configuration.
+In what follows, we will do exactly the same as what we did in use case 1 above but instead of Netmiko, we'll use NAPALM.
+In case NAPALM is rather new to you, have a look at [this](https://blog.wimwauters.com/networkprogrammability/2020-04-06_napalm_introduction_part1/) and [this](https://blog.wimwauters.com/networkprogrammability/2020-04-07_napalm_introduction_part2/) blog post.

 You will see the only change we have made is in the JSON body of the `getconfig` request.
-It's documented [here](https://documenter.getpostman.com/view/2391814/SzYbxcQx?version=latest#c44945e2-92a1-44cc-aee6-d151086ee9d6).
+We changed the library from 'netmiko' to 'napalm'.
+In case you would want to explore the API further, this particular API is documented [here](https://documenter.getpostman.com/view/2391814/SzYbxcQx?version=latest#c44945e2-92a1-44cc-aee6-d151086ee9d6).
 One small note here is to pay attention when you are specifying an SSH port.
 The syntax in NAPALM to set a port is a little different from how it's done in Netmiko.

 ![netpalm](/images/2020-04-14-3.png)

-Next, we'll query the `task` API to retrieve the list of interfaces.
+Next, we'll query the `task` API (via the ID that was returned in the previous call) to retrieve the list of interfaces.

 ![netpalm](/images/2020-04-14-4.png)

+Here you can clearly witness the strength of a tool like NetPalm.
+Using the same API `getconfig` we can use different tools (depending on our needs) to retrieve some information.

 ### Use Case 3: get configuration via ncclient
-Let's do something similar but with ncclient.
-We discussed this in [this](https://blog.wimwauters.com/networkprogrammability/2020-03-30-netconf_python_part1/) and [this](https://blog.wimwauters.com/networkprogrammability/2020-03-31_netconf_python_part2/) blog posts.
+Let's do something similar but with ncclient now.
+In case ncclient is rather new to you, have a look at [this](https://blog.wimwauters.com/networkprogrammability/2020-03-30-netconf_python_part1/) and [this](https://blog.wimwauters.com/networkprogrammability/2020-03-31_netconf_python_part2/) blog post.

 Let's call the `getconfig` API (documented [here](https://documenter.getpostman.com/view/2391814/SzYbxcQx?version=latest#b1c5c808-bbb3-4909-acf9-f11d0d402d77)).
 ![netpalm](/images/2020-04-14-5.png)